 Compare Two PDFs

-Upload two versions of a PDF to see exactly what text changed — additions highlighted in green, removals in red.
+Upload two versions of a PDF and instantly see what changed.
+Additions highlighted in green, removals in red.
+No signup, files deleted within an hour.

 Upload Both PDFs